 Minimalism is one of our favorite styles of web design.
-A well-designed website with a minimalist style may look simple, but they’re not always easy to design.
+A well-designed website with a minimalist style and a clean layout may look simple, but they’re not always easy to design.
 Many of us have an appreciation for an attractive, yet simple, design.
 And since this is the case, I’ve taken a look at what makes minimalistic designs successful and I’d like to share my thoughts here.
-I know that not everyone likes these types of designs, so your opinions of what is good design may will differ from mine.
 After I cover what I think makes a successful minimalist website, we’ll go over 25 of my favorite examples of minimalist websites.

-Creating a website with very few images and extra items is not that difficult, but creating one that looks good can be more of a challenge.
-Many of the best mimimalistic designs compensate for using less photos and graphics by making better use of typography.
+Many of the best minimalistic designs compensate for using fewer photos and graphics by making better use of typography.
 Excellent typography is capable of replacing many of the visual benefits that are lost by not using a lot of images.
 For this reason, typography is even more critical in a minimalistic design than it is for other styles of design.

-One of the biggest reasons for using a simple design is that it is easier for visitors to quickly see the purpose of a website or a particular page, rather than being distracted by excessive things that are going on as well.
-With this approach you have better control over the message that is portrayed to visitors.
+One of the biggest reasons for using a simple design is that it’s easier for visitors to quickly see the purpose of a website or a particular page, rather than being distracted by excessive things that are going on as well.
+With this approach, you have better control over the message that is portrayed to visitors.

 Many websites have so much going on that it’s difficult for visitors to know what is the focal point of the site, or what is most important.
 Simple websites have an advantage in that they can more effectively direct the visitor’s attention to the most important content of the page.